BKWLD/cloak-boilerplate/README.md

 ### Module Options

 - `cloak.boilerplate:`
-  - `maxWidthClass` - The default max-width class to use for the block.
+  - `modules` - An array of filenames from to include from the [modules](./modules) directory.
+By default, all modules are included.